cyrraz/plothist/docs/usage/plot_fitting_results.rst

        pdf_list = []
        pdf_names = []

-       ## If you have mutliple pads, you need to specify which one you want to get the PDF from
+       ## If you have multiple pads, you need to specify which one you want to get the PDF from
        # pad = canvas.GetPrimitive("pad_name")
        ## Then loop over the primitives of the pad and not the canvas
        # for obj in pad.GetListOfPrimitives():